St. Joseph County, Indiana: Politics

 St. Joseph County is part of Indiana's 2nd congressional district and is represented by Republican Rudy Yakym in the United States Congress.
 Indiana's US Senators are Republicans Jim Banks and Todd Young.
 St. Joseph County leans Democratic in presidential elections like most counties with college cities; however it has acted as a swing county in the past, such as in the 1970s and 1980s when it trended Republican.
 In 2000, Democrat Al Gore carried the county but only by 122 votes.
 The last Republican to win the county was George W. Bush, who flipped the county back in 2004.
-In 2008, Democrat Barack Obama won the county by 17 points, the first Democrat to gain a full majority since Lyndon Johnson in 1964.
+In 2008, Democrat Barack Obama won the county by 17 points, the first Democrat to gain a full majority since Lyndon B. Johnson in 1964.
 Since then the county has leaned Democratic but by narrow margins.
 In 2016 and 2024 the Democratic candidate only carried the county by a plurality; Republican Donald Trump only lost it by 231 votes in 2016.